learnwell/learnwell.github.io/_posts/2019-02-27-idea-mobifeet.md

 <img src="https://github.com/learnwell/learnwell.github.io/raw/master/assets/img/MobiFeet.2.png"/>

 It doesn't have to be a knob or a dial, the mechanism could be something much simpler that can be accessed while hands are still resting on keyboard and touchpad.
-Maybe via the thumb which is usually free near the outside bottom edge of a trackpad .
+Maybe via the thumb which can quickly reach the bottom edge of a trackpad where a hard-case shell could place the mechanism.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2ODM4MzE5NywxMjQ4MTQ2NzcsNzMwOT
+eyJoaXN0b3J5IjpbLTEyNzk5Nzg5NDgsMTI0ODE0Njc3LDczMD
-k4MTE2XX0=
+k5ODExNl19
 -->